Tea Brewing Calculator

 While not all loose leaf teas are of good quality, you most probably won't find high-end tea in a supermarket teabag.
 That's why it is best to make your way down to a professional tea shop (on- or offline).
 Ask a shopping assistant for advice and remember to pay attention to a few things:

 appearance - although great-looking tea will not always taste good and vice versa, you should be able to see nice, unbroken, intact leaves, that are roughly the same size and color.
 If you're handed a bag of dust, go elsewhere.
-While the highest-quality green teas are created from the smallest leaves, or leaf buds, the leaves of other types of tea may be bigger.
+While the highest-quality green teas are created from the smallest leaves, or leaf buds,.

 touch - leaves should not crumble.